 • A list of schools that received your data

-Review the SAR carefully.
+Review the Submission Summary carefully.
 This is your last clean opportunity to catch reporting errors.
 To correct mistakes, log back into studentaid.gov, open your FAFSA, click “Make a Correction,” update the relevant fields, and resubmit.
-Corrections regenerate the SAR and reprocess to schools, usually within the same 1-3 day window.
+Corrections regenerate the Submission Summary and reprocess to schools, usually within the same 1-3 day window.
+The step-by-step version is in how to correct your FAFSA.

 Common corrections worth making: